jefdaj/pges/src/panel/bradford.md

 October 2017, he was appointed Interim Director of the UC Davis World Food Center.

-Dr. Bradford\'s research interests span diverse areas of seed science from seed germination and conservation to mathematical modeling and molecular biology.
+Dr\.
+Bradford\'s research interests span diverse areas of seed science from seed germination and conservation to mathematical modeling and molecular biology.
 He has published more than 170 peer-reviewed research and extension articles and book chapters, co-edited three books and co-authored a textbook on seed